|

 process to ensure that you have an implementable solution and that you have

 left nothing out.
-Even
+Even when all

-overcome, an implementation won't start without sufficient leadership.
+implementation won't start without sufficient leadership.
 Leadership comes from knowledge and

 understanding of the changes required, and of the measurement and the